haskell/cabal/Cabal/doc/nix-local-build.rst

     There is no command line variant of this field.

-[STRIKEOUT:There is also a stanza ``source-repository-package`` for specifying packages from an external version control.]
-(Not implemented.)

 All local packages are *vendored*, in the sense that if other packages (including external ones from Hackage) depend on a package with the name